Medicine Hat Regional Hospital: Budget

 In the first two decades of operation, 23% of the budget was provided by patient payments although no patients were refused.
 To cover reduced revenues secondary to provision of free services to the indignant, corporate donations were secured in exchange for lower hospital rates for employees and insurance tickets were sold by the hospital in exchange for coverage in the event of admission.
 By 1926 the hospital had expenses of $47,326.21 with a $623.52 deficit due to falling admission rates.
 This improved by the end of the 1930s but in the 1940s deficits again rose and by the 1950s the hospital was surrendered by its board to the City of Medicine Hat.

 Current location

 The initial Medicine Hat General Hospital and its support buildings were demolished to allow development of the city police station.
 As such the historic location is no longer viewable.
 The hospital was moved to its current location prior to this.

 Future development

-A 30,800 square foot expansion of the hospital is currently underway with a budget of $220 million.
+In 2016, 30,800 square foot expansion of the hospital was greenlit with a budget of $220 million.
 The expansion includes a larger emergency department, more space for inpatient diagnostic services and a heliport.
-It is proposed to open in 2016.
+It opened on July 25, 2018.